-A proponent of melodic, harmonically-rich music, Nan’s unique style has made its mark in film, television, the recording industry, and symphonic performance.
-Nan’s diversity and depth of experience in all musical venues – themes, songs, episodic television, and film – from synthesizer projects to hundred-piece orchestral settings, have helped create her sterling reputation as one of the world’s most talented composers.
+A proponent of melodic, harmonically-rich music, Nan’s unique style has now made its mark in film, television, the recording industry, musical theatre and symphonic performance.
+Nan’s diversity and depth of experience– from synthesizer projects to hundred-piece orchestral settings, have helped create her sterling reputation as one of the world’s most talented composers.

 Highlights from Nan's diverse career include:

 --stylistic scores for a number of television movies and series including "In The Heat of The Night."
 Nan has earned 7 Emmy nominations for TV composition, including an unprecedented 3 in one year alone (for TV score, TV movie score, and song).
 She recently returned to film scoring with her evocative music to the soon-to-be-released independent film “Stella—Searching for a Place to Be.”

 --Grammy Award winning arrangements for Natalie Cole, arrangements for the London Symphony Orchestra (2013 Grammy nominated), Gianmarco and Amy Dickson (2014 Grammy nominations), the Berlin-based Deutsche Symphonie Orchestra, John Williams and the Boston Pops Orchestra (Grammy nominated), Madeleine Peyroux, Raul Midon, Ray Charles, jazz clarinetist Eddie Daniels, jazz vocalists Mark Murphy and Kevin Mahogany, opera singer/crossover artist Thomas Quastoff, trumpeters Arturo Sandoval and Till Brønner